-Study on Skin Hydration

-Shower gels with different concentrations of 'AquaCacteen nc' were tested in a study over 1 week with 20 women from the ages of 23 to 49.
+Study on skin hydration: Shower gels with different concentrations of "AquaCacteen" were tested in a study over 1 week with 20 women of the age of 23 to 49.
 The products were applied once daily on separate areas on the inner side of the forearm.
-Hydration was measured with the Corneometer CM 825 PC.
+Hydration was measured with the Corneometer CM 825 PC (Courage & Khazaka GmbH, Cologne).